lbia/MinecraftClone/README.md

 # MinecraftClone
-Minecraft clone created with just C
+Minecraft clone created with C and OpenGL